 Record an overpayment

-Sometimes, a customer might pay more than the amount on their invoice.
+Sometimes, a customer might pay more than the amount due on their invoice.
 When this happens, Gimbla makes it easy to record the extra money (the overpayment) so you can either refund it to the customer or apply it to their future invoices.

 🧭 Navigate To